Table of Contents

 Step 2:

 A student who is still dissatisfied may then request an appearance before a board composed of three students appointed by the Dean or the Dean’s designee (hereinafter the “student board”).
 This student board acts as a screening body only.
 It determines only whether the appeal satisfies the standard described above by a preponderance of the evidence.
-The decision shall be determined by majority vote, with any abstention counting as a vote that the appeal lacks merit.
+The decision shall be determined by a majority vote, with any abstention counting as a vote that the appeal lacks merit.
 In its discretion, the student board is empowered to solicit evidence and testimony from the appealing student and any other person or entity.
 A negative decision by the student board will end the appeal.
 A favorable decision will be referred to a Step 3 committee.

 Step 3: